 Model codes of practice, available from the Safe Work Australia website, provide information on how to manage the risks of hazardous chemicals in the workplace, prepare an SDS and label containers of hazardous chemicals.
 Your Work Health and Safety regulator should be contacted for information on Work Health and Safety laws and relevant Codes of Practice in your jurisdiction.

 Conclusions

-The Executive Director proposes to be satisfied that the identified risks to human health from the introduction and use of the industrial chemical can be managed.
+The Executive Director is satisfied that the identified risks to human health from the introduction and use of these industrial chemicals can be managed.

 Note: